kb100/signal-authenticator/README.md

 Authenticated with partial success.
 (1-time code sent through signal!)
 1-time code: mlfdolnvfb

-The programs included with the Debian GNU/Linux system are free software;
-the exact distribution terms for each program are described in the individual files in /usr/share/doc/*/copyright.

-Debian GNU/Linux comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.
-No mail.
 Last login: Wed Jun 29 16:36:29 2016 from 127.0.0.1
 [user ~]$
 ```